phunghx/robotics/Project 3 - RoboND-3D-Perception/Exercise3 - object recognition code and pics.md

 </div>
 <br>

-Error when suspending VMware (Not sure if I need to fix is worth fixing as I run everything manually)
+Error when suspending VMware (Not sure if I need to fix this as I run everything manually)
 <div align=center>
 	<img src="misc_images/VMware_error_on_startup_and_shutdown.png">
 </div>